HabchiSarra/Sniffer/README.md

 ## MetricsCalculator / HarissaMetrics

 Perform metrics calculation about the given project (e.g. the number of introduced smells per commit, per devs, ...)

+## Tandoori

+New module handling all analysis (currently only commits and smells) from Paprika databases and inserting the results in a `PostgreSQL` or an `sqlite` database.

 ## Scripts